bbone87/require-js-angular-demo/README.md

 ## Benefits

 * Developers no longer need to worry about adding/removing script tags to the page for each individual javascript library/module.
-* No need for external build tools for applications.
-Instead, optimization is run once on app startup in production environments.
 * With the use of the [RequireJS text plugin](https://github.com/requirejs/text), angular template files can be defined as dependencies and loaded asyncronously or compiled (depending on environment) the same way that javascript dependencies are.